jon--lee/arxiver/README.rst

 arxiver 0.0.1
 *************

-**arxiver is an unoffical API for Cornell's arxiv.org. arxiver returns search results new publications in various topics**
+arxiver is an unoffical API for Cornell's arxiv.org.
+This package allows access for search results and new publications in various topics.

 - Contribute on `Github <https://github.com/jon--lee/arxiver>`_